 This will also help you fix a broken Recent Items in Jump List problem.

-If this does not help, you may need to
+If this does not help, you may need to do the following.

-How to reset Windows 10 Quick Access using Registry
+2] Reset Windows 10 Quick Access using Registry

 If add to Quick Access not working you may need to reset it using the Windows Registry: